 - Core funded organizations should include an explanation of how the pandemic impacted their programming and activities when reporting.

-Our office is practicing social distancing and we're mostly working from home.
+Our office is practicing physical distancing and sometimes we're working from home.
 During this time, the best way to contact us is by email.
 We can help.

 Previously awarded grants and contributions for local events, festivals or other initiatives are maintained and take into account the possibility of cancellations due to COVID-19.